-Students are required to complete the compulsory course 150.715 Taonga Tuku Iho: Heritage Aotearoa and a further 90 credits from the programme schedule shown below.
+Students are required to complete the compulsory course 150.715 Taonga Tuku Iho: Heritage Aotearoa and a further 90 credits from courses listed on the programme schedule.

 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Postgraduate Degrees, Postgraduate Diplomas and Postgraduate Certificates